 In Brazil, modernization was touted as a leap over the country’s history, cast as “backwardness” and, in the case of architecture, over the absence of two traditions: the classical and the artisanal—an abysmal jump, in the face of the immense scale of its territory.
 And a challenge met head-on by an ambitious aesthetic avant-garde, invested in new design and remarkable engineering.

-Brazil is a country “condemned to the modern,” said the critic Mário Pedrosa, conceiving this condemnation as liberation from tradition and as a freedome to transform what could be done in vain (“em vão”) in the effective cultural conquest of the free span (“vão livre”).
+Brazil is a country “condemned to the modern,” said the critic Mário Pedrosa, conceiving this condemnation as liberation from tradition and as freedom to transform what could be done in vain (“em vão”) in the effective cultural conquest of the free span (“vão livre”).

 This publication assembles representative projects and works of Brazilian architecture made between 1920 and 2018, among them Oscar Niemeyer, Roberto Burle Marx, PAulo Mendes da Rocha, Sérgio Ferro and Lina Bo Bardi.
-It will propose crosscutting dialogues between the presented projects and highlight the intersections between architecture, music, literature, cinema, and performing arts.
-The book is structured in six chronological and thematic modules with titles corresponding to outstanding songs of each period.
+It features crosscutting dialogues between the presented projects and highlights the intersections between architecture, music, literature, cinema, and performing arts.

-Edited by Fernando Serapião, Guilherme Wisink, in collaboration with Casa da Arquitectura
+Edited by Fernando Serapião, Guilherme Wisink, in collaboration with Casa da Arquitectura, Porto

 With photographs by Leonardo Finotti